Save Money and Reduce Trash (SMART)

-- Sustainable CT, A statewide program run by the Institute for Sustainable Energy at Eastern Connecticut State University, Sustainable CT inspires and supports communities to become more efficient, resilient, and inclusive.
-Under action 7.6 “Implement Save Money and Reduce Trash (SMART) program,” municipalities can earn points under this and other actions for efforts to reduce residential trash generation.
+- CT DEEP Checklist for earning points through Sustainable CT, a statewide program run by the Institute for Sustainable Energy at Eastern Connecticut State University.
+Sustainable CT inspires and supports communities to become more efficient, resilient, and inclusive.
+Under Action 7.6 “Implement Save Money and Reduce Trash (SMART) program,” municipalities can earn points under this and other actions for efforts to reduce residential trash generation.

 - The Northeast Waste Management Officials Association (NEWMOA) provides case studies, outreach materials, workshop presentations and a SMART toolkit for rural communities.